UMN-EGGL/HorseGeneAnnotation/docs/NCBI_tutorial.md

 ![Protein FASTA picture 2](/assets/img/protein_FASTA2.jpg)

 5. The FASTA amino acid sequence is then pasted into the sequence box for multiple species (same as shown above for amino acids) to generate a multiple species alignment that looks like the one shown below.
-Amino acids that are the same are shown in red with differing regions shown in blue and individual base pair differences/insertions/deletions shown in black.
+Amino acids that are the same are shown in red with differing regions shown in blue and individual base pair differences/insertions/deletions shown in *black*.

 ![MultAlin results protein picture](/assets/img/Multalin_results_protein.jpg)